Getting a logo designed online: The top crowdsourced graphic design companies, explained and simplified.

 Step #3

-After you pick your favorite logo, the winning designer gets paid, and everyone else gets some experience and a portfolio piece.
-You get full ownership of the design, some sites have an actual form detailing the design handoff, some sites have it built into their terms and conditions, regardless, with all the major platforms you generally get full rights to the design.
 Usually, the only right that the designer/design contest site holds on to is to be allowed to display the logo/design contest for portfolio/marketing purposes.
 You can usually avoid having the design contest site use your logo in any public way by making sure to run a “private contest” (almost always a paid upgrade), but the designer will always be able to display it in their personal portfolio.

 You will also receive the completed art files for the project.
 Make sure to look over them and make sure that you have received at a minimum either an .ai or .eps file (preferably both), as these are the editable source files that allow you to make changes down the road.
 You will also most likely get files with .png, .jpg, .gif and possibly .pdf file extensions.

-Although all the major design platforms require that the completed art be delivered with all needed files it is generally up to you to make sure that the designer did in fact give you the correct files.
-There is usually a lag time between the files being uploaded and the designer getting paid for the contest, so looking over the files and contacting the company asap if there are issues is important, this allows them to put a hold on the designers payment until you get the correct files.
+There is usually a lag time between the files being uploaded and the designer getting paid for the contest, so looking over the files and contacting the company asap if there are issues is important, this allows them to put a hold on the designer’s payment until you get the correct files.

 All design contest sites are just the middlemen in the design process and assume no legal responsibility for either the originality or legality of any submitted design, so any copyright searches or trademarking are your responsibility.
 It is generally advisable to consult with an attorney specializing in trademark and copyright law before using any logo commercially regardless of where you get it from.

 Once you’ve completed your design contest you can move on to getting some marketing collateral with your gorgeous new logo on it.
-If you love their design style and portfolio you can always hire the winning designer to do the work – most if not all of the big four sites provide the designers contact info once the project has concluded and several of them offer the ability to work one on one with designers directly on the site.
+If you love their design style and portfolio you can always hire the winning designer to do the work – most if not all of the big four sites provide the designer’s contact info once the project has concluded and several of them offer the ability to work one on one with designers directly on the site.

-Alternatively, all the major crowdsourcing sites also offer design contests in just about every category, so if you want a business card, brochure, postcard – you name it – you can run a design contest for it!
+Alternatively, all the major crowdsourcing sites also offer design contests in just about every category, so if you want a business card, brochure, or postcard – you name it – you can run a design contest for it!

 MEET THE BIG BOYS: HATCHWISE,